Python DataFrame API reference

 • Return value

-A DataFrameUDFWrapper object for use in operations like with_column, with_columns, map, and map_batches.
+A DataFrameUDFWrapper object that can be used in with_column, with_columns, map, map_batches, and similar operations.

 A scalar UDF takes one or more columns and returns a single column.
-Use Python type hints for automatic return type inference, or specify the type explicitly with return_dtype.
-You can also set the operator's parallelism with the concurrency parameter.
+Use Python type hints to auto-infer the return type, or use return_dtype to specify it explicitly.
+When you define a UDF, you can use concurrency to set the concurrency.

 orders = pf.from_records(